YuliaEvs/webfood/README.md

 Description:

-WEBFOOD is an app where the user can sign up, sign in, log out and then order some food.
+WebFood is an app where the user can sign up, sign in, log out and then order some food.
-A landing page template for a restaurant, WEBFOOD.
+A landing page template for a restaurant, WebFood.
 It employs the use of HTML, CSS, Javascript, and React to build it.
-A meal-type section.
-A food and drinks section.
+A meal-type section, a food and drinks section, and an Order food history.
-An Order food history
 The website is filled with dummy text where needed.

 Built With: